imycc/laravel-simple-pattern/README.md

-# Laravel Simple Repo
+# Laravel Simple Pattern

-Laravel Simple Repo(lsp) let us easily to create repository and its interface in laravel.
+Laravel Simple Pattern(lsp) let us easily to create desgin pattern and its interface in laravel.

 ## Installation